Seeing timeless rebels

 Phase 1: Contextual understanding

-The first phase of this research aimed to generate a contextual understanding of the research setting.
+The first phase of the research aimed to generate a contextual understanding of the research setting.
 It consisted of three public engagements in the form of pop-up engagements at different locations in Moray.
-The answers of the pop-up engagements could identified a strong tension between either positive or negative perspectives of ageing.
+Through the analysis of thematic mapping I could identify a strong tension between positive and negative perspectives of ageing.
 For example, one of the contradictions was a differentiation in experiencing ageing as “boredom” or “freedom”.
 Some would describe older people as being “a fossil” or “a rebel”.
 In addition to the pop-up engagements, I interviewed three professionals who are working for services for older people and asked them to share their thoughts about ageing in Scotland.
-The conversations supported me to understand the services provided in the Highlands and to position my research focus related to giving a voice to senior rights and creating relations between generations.
+The conversations supported me to understand the services provided in the Highlands and to position my research focus within the existing ageing context of Scotland.

 Phase 2: Developing design tools

-The second phase enabled me to explore and develop different design tools for the initial fieldwork.
+The second phase enabled me to explore and develop different design tools for the final fieldwork.
 All the tools in this study were designed with a particular attention to the visual identity, which informed the overall communication of the project.
 For me it was important to represent a research project that would share an unconventional terminology, e.g. avoiding “old” or “ageing” to come up with a project title.
-First, I completed a questionnaire with a small group of people to ask about their subjective experience of growing older and description of a typical older person.
+First, I completed a questionnaire with a small group of people during the local coffee mornings in the Town Hall to ask about their perceptions of growing older.
 Secondly, I tested the interview questions and design tools before the final fieldwork.
 This preparation phase allowed me to reflect on the lessons learned during the previous fieldwork interventions in order to refine my research focus and prepare for the final data collection.

 Phase 3: Final data collection